HarisEnmark/vulnerable_net_core/README.md

-# About Testing CodeQL scan on PR
+# Testing blocage of PR if security issues are present

 This is a vulnerable ASP .net core application that implements all vulnerabilities listed in [OWASP's Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project)